-(Dr. Birgit Kocher, LRDir Dirk Heuzeroth, Dept. of Environmental Protection, Federal Highway Research Institute BASt)
+(Dr. Birgit Kocher, LRDir Dirk Heuzeroth, Environmental Protection Department, Federal Highway Research Institute BASt)

 We were able to investigate the advantages of a loam noise barrier in sustainable construction as part of a feasibility study with an international research team.
 Unlike most other construction materials, loam can be renaturated or recycled without costly disposal.
 The investigated loam building variants have a longer service life and lower maintenance requirements than conventional solutions.
 We were able to demonstrate the factors of acoustic insulation effect, lower climate impact of the cob construction method (in German termed ‘Wellerlehmbau‘) compared to conventional construction methods, its stability and longevity.
 Besides noise protection, we additionally designed integrated elements to add ecological functions on the wall side not facing the traffic lanes, such as elements offering .breeding sites for protected wild bees and other insects, and nesting sites for several species of endangered bats.